MorphometricsGroup/EasyDCP/docs/2_EasyDCP_Analysis.md

   - `percentile` located in `base.py, def get_percentile_height():`
     - default `98`.
 This value may be adjusted depending on the quality of the point cloud.
+      - `98` should give a near-maximum plant height in most cases.
+For a measurement closer to the maximum plant height (heighest plant point), increase to `99`, `99.5`, etc. Note: A lower-quality point cloud (e.g., produced from an image set with low overlap or resolution, or low settings used by EasyDCP_Creation) may contain some noise points above the true plant top and could cause overestimation bias.
+Values such as `99.9` are only recommended when point cloud quality is high.
   - Default `eps_points = 10`.
 Higher value may be used if segmentation fails, such as one plant being wrongly divided in two segments.
 Recommend trying 13.
 Higher `eps_points` value may dramatically increase CPU processing time.

-**Execute your.py file using python , using 3Dphenotyping root folder as working directory:**
+**Execute your.py file using python , using EasyDCP root folder as working directory:**

 `(easydcp37) C:\Users\Alex\Documents\GitHub\3Dphenotyping>python example\example.py`

+**TODO: change `example` to `scripts`?**

 Output will be created in working directory.
 A folder will be created for each .ply file processed by EasyDCP.
 It contains several .ply files for classification and segmentation steps.
 Also, a .png file is output per each 'plant' output by segmentation step.
-The .png file contains phenotypic traits:
+The .png file contains individual phenotypic traits at a glance:

+- Plant height, percentile-based (average of points above `percentile` parameter, default 98)
+- Projected leaf area
 - Ellipse long and short axis
-- Plant height, absolute or percentile (average of points above 90th percentile)
-- Projected leaf area
+- Convex hull volume
 - etc.

-Finally, a .csv file is created in /data_out/ containing per-plant traits and metadata.
-This file can be read as is, or imported into R for analysis. **Include sample R file?**
+Finally, a .csv file is created in **/data_out/ TODO - variable?** containing per-plant traits and metadata.
+This file can be read as is, or imported into R or other software for analysis.

 ## ~~Data visualization [not necessary?]~~

 ~~Materials:~~

-~~R~~
+~~R  **Include sample R file?**~~

 ~~RStudio~~